Description

 Risk and Exploitability

+The CVSS score is 7.5, EPSS is <1%, and the vulnerability is not listed in the CISA KEV catalog.
 The attack vector requires network access to an RDMA interface that accepts ATOMIC_WRITE operations.
-While the CVSS, EPSS, and KEV metrics are unavailable, the incident demonstrates a remote disclosure potential; the exploitable environment is limited to RDMA traffic.
-Organizations that expose RDMA services to untrusted networks should treat this as a moderate to high risk pending patch deployment.
+This limits the exploitable environment to RDMA traffic.
+The incident demonstrates a remote disclosure potential, with attackers able to leak kernel memory into their MR. Organizations that expose RDMA services to untrusted networks should treat this as a moderate to high risk pending patch deployment.

 Remediation